Understanding CHAP’s Complaint Investigation Process

 Examples of possible Medicare fraud include:

-- A health care provider billing Medicare for services never received.
+- A healthcare provider charging Medicare for services never received

 Examples of possible Medicare abuse include:

 - Using incorrect codes on a claim